usnistgov/metaschema-xslt/src/README.md

 Scripts and stylesheets are also documented in place using readmes and in line.
 Since XSLTs can call, import, include or read XSLTs from elsewhere in the distribution, and sometimes do, keep the modules together: each folder on its own is *not* self-contained.

-A good place to start for further research is the `src` directory with [its `readme.md`](src/README.md).

-Users are also expected to call resources in this repository from their own scripts.
+Users may also apply and use resources in this repository in their own scripts.
 Do this either by cloning, copying and modifying scripts here; by writing your own scripts or shells; or by adapting code into the XML/XSLT processing framework or stack of your choice.

 A convention is used indicating that an XProc (`*.xpl` file) or XSLT (`*.xsl`) intended to be invoked directly (that is, not only to be used as a module or component) is given a name entirely or partly in `ALL-CAPITALS`.
 For example, `src/schema-gen/METASCHEMA-ALL-SCHEMAS.xpl` is such an XProc pipeline (a step definition intended to be used directly).
 The XSLTs that observe this convention are, additionally, higher-order transformations by virtue of using the `transform()` function; for all other resources the convention `lower-case-hyphenated` is followed.